 With as little as one dollar, you can own a fractional share of a sky-high stock like Tesla.

-Instead of buying a certain number of shares, you can specify how much money you’d like to invest in a particular stock, no matter the price.
+Instead of buying a certain number of shares, with Stock Bits, you can specify how much money you’d like to invest in a particular stock, no matter the price by allowing you to buy a tiny portion of a stock.

-As the stock rises or falls, the percentage reflects the value of your stake in the investment.
+As the stock rises or falls, the percentage you own reflects the value of your stake in the investment.

 Automated Investing